7 steps to studying in prague

 Each university has its own special requirements and needs, therefore it is important to come across them in detail.
 The detailed information might be found on the website of the university or simply contact the study department of a particular programme or department of the university’s foreign department.

 a) The first necessary step will be preparing the required documents.
 Every university will require a document confirming successful termination of your previous education.
-In order to officially verify and provide this document, use the following links:

 b) Submission of the application – the deadlines differ at every University but the most common deadline month is February–March.
 Most of the applications can be submitted online and the forms are available on the website of the university.
 After filling it out, it is sometimes important to print the submission, sign it and send it by post to the particular university.
 There is usually a charge for submission and some universities require a confirmation of payment to be sent along with the submission.